Worker health checks: Public health order

 The worker must not enter the workplace.
 They must return home and use the BC COVID-19 Self-Assessment Tool or follow any public health advice they have been given.

 Are employers required to inform public health of those exhibiting symptoms?

 What if a worker refuses to confirm that a health check was completed?

 The order issued by the PHO requires that workers do the health check.
 If a worker refuses to take part in the health check, they must not enter the workplace.

 Do daily health checks have to be completed for trades people, contractors, or visiting staff?

-What information is the employer required to compile and collect?
+What information is the employer required to collect?

 Employers should not be collecting any personal information about workers, including their responses to health check questions.
-Employers just need to collect a confirmation that a health check was done.
+Employers just need to confirm that a health check was done.

 Do daily health checks have to be completed for clients or the general public entering the workplace?